Please review this article!

 - Taking care with page titles and headings

 - Carefully constructing the actual content of the articles and posts to use the words that would help in searching.
 For example, a Solia post might say “we handle real estate photography.”
-A better construction of a post would be “We at Solia provide top quality real estate photography of interiors and exteriors of homes and businesses, plus FAA certified aerial (“drone”) videography in Rockdale County, Newton County, and Conyers.”
+Better construction of a post would be “We at Solia provide top quality real estate photography of interiors and exteriors of homes and businesses, plus FAA certified aerial (“drone”) videography in Rockdale County, Newton County, and Conyers.”

 - Creating a directory that draws people to your site who are looking for related services.

-Off page SEO is designed to draw traffic due to external links.
+Off-page SEO is designed to draw traffic due to external links.
 As an example, an owner would like to be placed on directories, have a YouTube or Facebook page that has a link to the website (and also have feeds on the site itself), have partner ministries place articles on their own sites about Restoration Storehouse with links.
 (Generally, reciprocity is given).

 - Keyword and phrase analysis – working to ensure that site content, keywords, and metadata are more likely to have your site indexed in a way that helps you get found.

 - Backlinks – the more sites that link to your site, the higher your rank will be as a general matter.
-We have identified strategies for placing our clients on more sites which will link back to the client site.
+We have identified strategies for placing our clients on more sites that will link back to the client site.